accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 7. W4 Deimos - {{ skill(id="14354") }} at prides is an effective way to keep Saul alive as part of your rotation.
 I do not recommending killing the prides until they are next to Saul as they will respawn. {{ skill(id="21815") }} is also a simple one-button mind crush deflector if you are going to be the oil kiter.
 8. W5 Soulless Horror - It is probably not good idea to bring the build here.
 If you do however, do not use Axe 5 when TD is about to spawn.
 Do the burst combo after TD is pushed out.
 9. W6 Conjured Amalgamate - The amount of cleave on this fight is amazing.
 Use {{ skill(id="14502") }} on swords and shields, and most of the time you can hit more than 1 target at once.
 You can use {{ skill(id="21815") }} and {{ skill(id="14419") }}  to bypass the clap mechanic for your subgroup.
 10. W6 Qadim - You can solo lamp on this build using FC and OH dagger to heal.
 If lamping with {{ trait(id="1447") }} for perma stability on the giant fight, you can drop your physical skills for other skills such as {{ skill(id="14389") }}/{{ skill(id="14413") }} for better survivability.
 While this is slower than shortbow daredevil, it is easier to perform.
+WoD is also very useful against the main boss fight in the middle if stability pyre is to be ignored.

 ## Videos
 I have benched the build with 1 piece of marauder's headgear, budget food and utilities, no infusions.